Participate in the Great Backyard Bird Count 2012

 Participants in the bird count range from individuals watching their backyard feeders to serious birdwatchers on tours to National Wildlife Refuges and well-known birding areas.
 Many school children are getting in on the fun by studying local birds, going on field trips to local parks and participating in the bird count.

 Important data also comes from the backyard birdwatcher for which this event is named.
 They are in perfect position to gather information as they often have many winter visitors to backyard bird feeders.
-The Great Backyard Bird Count website gives tips on how to attract and identify birds that visit your birdfeeder.
-Here are are a few additional tips:
+The Great Backyard Bird Count website gives tips on how to attract and identify birds that visit your bird feeder.

-There birds in your neighborhood will be easier to spot if you can entice them closer to your backyard bird feeder.
+Birds in your neighborhood will be easier to spot if you entice them to your backyard bird feeder.
 Prepare for the bird count by keeping feeders stocked with a variety of seeds and food to attract as many different species as possible.
 Some suggestions of different foods to attract a variety of birds are:

 • mixed bird seed